TiagoMJFlores/StreamController/README.md

 <p> </br> </p>ℹ Description ℹ </p>
 PersistentStreamController allows you to access the last value issued in the Stream regardless of the time order in which they were issued.
-Imagine you have a form and when you press the save button you want access to the text fields that have already been issued.
+Imagine you have a form and when you press the save button you want access to the text fields change text events that have already been issued.

 </br></p>🚀 Implementation 🚀 </p>